amaranth-unm/food-stories/stories/my-summer-food/index.md

   - cheese
 ---

-# Home Is Where The food Is
+# Home Is Where The Food Is
 This story comes from Michelle Dombrowski, who grew up in Milwaukee, Wisconsin, where summer is king and all the foods that go along with it.

 {% include figure.html